Best AI Agent Skills for CLI Tools in 2026

 What Are CLI Tools Tools?

 CLI Tools tools are AI-powered software designed to help developers and teams tackle cli tools-related tasks more efficiently.
 These tools are typically published as open-source projects on GitHub and can be integrated into existing workflows via MCP (Model Context Protocol), Claude Skills, or standalone agent frameworks.
-On Agent Skills Hub, we index 10 quality-scored cli tools tools across languages including Awk, Python, TypeScript.
+On Agent Skills Hub, we index 10 quality-scored cli tools tools across languages including Awk, Rust, TypeScript.

 Why Use CLI Tools Tools?